gritcoding/minecraft/MINECRAFT_PROGRAMMING.md

 :trophy: Challenge: What if Anarkali was born in Eygpt not India?
 Would the king build a tower, or... a Pyramid!

 :trophy: Challenge: What else would you put around the tower / pyramid to prevent escape?
 A moat of water.
 Lava perhaps?
-Try WATER or LAVA (it flows!).
+Try a single block of WATER or LAVA (it flows!).

 Building a cube, faster